 The simplest form of credit repair involves disputing wrong or expired information on your credit report with each of the three credit reporting bureaus — Experian, Equifax, and TransUnion.

 More complicated cases, such as those involving identity theft, may require more significant credit repair procedures.
+Some repair organizations also offer resources on credit counseling, debt consolidation, unlimited dispute letters, debt collectors, fraud alerts, avoiding credit repair scams, and other ways to successfully obtain a good credit standing.

 Just as with any service, the cost of your credit repair will vary based on how much work it will take to solve your problem and the solution you choose.